decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-07-18-two-round-Simplex.md

 Mainstream partially synchronous BFT protocols tolerate $f<n/3$ Byzantine faults and have [3-round commit latency](https://decentralizedthoughts.github.io/2021-02-28-good-case-latency-of-byzantine-broadcast-a-complete-categorization/) under an honest leader.
 This latency can be reduced to 2 rounds, if we decrease the fault tolerance from <33% to <20%.

 Recently, there has been renewed interest in 2-round partially synchronous BFT.
 In this post, we present a natural 2-round BFT protocol in the Simplex style.
 A very similar protocol is independently proposed by Commonware and called [Minimmit](https://commonware.xyz/blogs/minimmit.html), also see [Chou, Lewis-Pye, O'Grady 2025](https://arxiv.org/pdf/2508.10862).
+Also see ZKSync's [ChonkyBFT](https://arxiv.org/abs/2503.15380?utm_source=chatgpt.com) and Tempo's [research post](https://dankradfeist.de/tempo/2025/12/31/minimmit-simple-fast-consensus.html) on Minimint.

 ## Two-round commit intuition